Shailendher07/TT12-08_FULLADDER/docs/info.md

 a special type of shift register , the output of the last flip-flop is connected back to the input of the first flip-flop.

-## How to test

-Explain how to use your project

-## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any